PeZeqo/capstone_pokemon_bci/README.md

 ### Prerequisites

 * Python 3.8
-* 'python' command in terminal/cmd mapped to Python 3.8 exe
+* 'python' command in terminal/cmd mapped to installed Python 3.8
 * SDL2 (more info in setup)

 ### Setting Up